Download this example as a Jupyter notebook or a Python script.

 Build the BillOfMaterials object#

-If you are using a customized database, change the database key value in the following cell and refer to the Database specific configuration example to appropriately configure the connection before running any queries.
+If you are using a customized database, before running any queries, change the database key value in the following cell and see the Database specific configuration example to appropriately configure the connection.

 [10]: